Carving Letters into Wood

 Gathering Materials

-First, gather all necessary materials.
 Start with a wooden board.
-Pine, cedar, or basswood are good choices for beginners.
-They are soft and easy to carve.
-Also, get a set of sharp carving tools.
+Pine, cedar, or basswood are good choices for beginners — they’re soft and easy to carve without fighting the grain.
+I used basswood almost exclusively for my first couple of years.
+Also get a set of sharp carving tools.
 Beginners can start with a basic set that includes a chisel, V-gouge, and U-gouge.

-You’ll need a pencil and ruler to mark out your letters.
-Masking tape is useful for creating straight lines as guides.
-Safety gear is also essential.
-Wear safety glasses and a carving glove to protect from potential slips.
+You’ll also need a pencil and ruler to mark out your letters, and masking tape for creating straight layout guides.
+Safety gear is non-negotiable — safety glasses and a carving glove on the hand holding the workpiece.
+Took me one close call to commit to the glove permanently.

 Choosing and Preparing Your Design

-Decide on the font and size of the letters.
-Simpler fonts like Arial or Helvetica are easier for beginners.
+Decide on the font and size of your letters before you touch any wood.
+Simpler fonts like Arial or Helvetica are easier for beginners — they have clean, consistent strokes without the tricky serifs.
 Print your design or draw it directly onto the wood.
-If using a printout, use carbon paper to transfer the design to the wood surface.
+For precise transfer, use carbon paper between the printout and the wood surface and trace over the lines.

-With a ruler and pencil, draw guidelines to ensure letters are even and straight.
-Mark out borders if you want to contain your text within a certain area.
-Masking tape can help keep your lines crisp and clear.
+With a ruler and pencil, draw guidelines to keep your letters even and straight.
+Mark out borders if you want to contain the text within a certain area.
+Masking tape applied alongside your layout lines gives you a crisp edge to work up to.

 Setting Up Your Workspace